casiandn/Code-Refactoring-Examples/README.md

 ## Directory Structure

 Each example is contained in its own top-level directory.
-Within each example directory, there are subdirectories for the "bad code", "clean code", and "tests".
+Within each example directory, there are subdirectories for the "bad code" and "clean code".

 ## Contributing